-AVOID COMPROMISING YOUR ROLE AS A COACH Some activities may require coaches to come into physical contact with underage players in the course of their duties.
-However, coaches should; • Avoid taking coaching sessions on your own. • Only deliver one to one coaching, if deemed necessary, within a group setting. • Avoid unnecessary physical contact with an underage player and never engage in inappropriate touching of a player. • Be aware that any necessary contact should be determined by the age and development of the player and should only take place with the permission and understanding of the player and in an open environment in the context of developing a player's skills and abilities.
+Some activities may require coaches to come into physical contact with underage players in the course of their duties.
+However, coaches should;

+- Avoid taking coaching sessions on your own. - Only deliver one to one coaching, if deemed necessary, in a group setting. - Avoid unnecessary physical contact with an underage player and never engage in inappropriate touching of a player. - Be aware that any necessary contact should be determined by the age and development of the player and should only take place with the permission and understanding of the player and in an open environment in the context of developing a player's skills and abilities.

+Best practice

-BEST PRACTICE • Ensure that all of your players are suitably and safely attired to play their chosen sport. e.g. helmets (Hurling and Camogie), goggles (Handball), shin guards, gum shields (Football). • As a coach always be punctual and properly attired. • Be accompanied by at least one other adult at coaching sessions, games and in underage team dressing rooms. • Set realistic - stretching but achievable - performance goals for your players and teams. • Keep a record of attendance at training and at games by both players and coaches.
+- As a Coach always be punctual and properly attired. - Ensure that all of your players are suitably and safely attired to play their chosen sport, e.g. helmets, shin guards, mouth guards. - Keep a record of attendance at training and at games by both players and coaches. - Ensure that all dressing rooms and the general areas that are occupied by your players and other club personnel, prior to, during or immediately following the completion of any match are kept clean and are not damaged in any way. - Be accompanied by at least one other adult in underage team dressing rooms. - Set realistic stretching but achievable performance goals for your players and team. - Keep a record of any injuries and action subsequently taken.
+Ensure that another official/team mentor is present when a player is being attended to and can corroborate the relevant details. - Make adequate provision for First Aid services. - Do not encourage or permit players to play while injured. - Be aware of any special medical or dietary requirements of players as indicated on the medical consent/registration forms or as informed by parents/guardians. - With the expressed permission of parents/guardians be willing to keep necessary and emergency medication of players in a safe and accessible place for administration in accordance with the wishes of the parents/guardians. - Do not administer medication or medical aid unless you are willing to do so and have received the necessary training to administer such aid.

-Rotate the team captaincy and the method used for selecting teams so that the same children are not always selected to the exclusion of others. • Keep a record of any injuries and actions subsequently taken.
-Ensure that another official/referee/ team mentor is present when a player is being attended to and can corroborate the relevant details. • Make adequate provision for First Aid services. • Do not encourage or permit players to play while injured. • Be aware of any special medical or dietary requirements of players as indicated on the medical consent/registration forms or as informed by parents/guardians. • Ensure that all dressing rooms and the general areas that are occupied by your players and other Club personnel, prior to, during or immediately following the completion of any match are kept clean and are not damaged in any way. • Be willing to keep the necessary and emergency medication of players in a safe and accessible place in accordance with the wishes and permission of the parents/guardians. • Do not administer medication or medical aid unless you are willing to do so and have received the necessary training to administer such aid. • Use mobile phones, if deemed appropriate, only via a group text or email system for communicating with the parents/guardians of players.
-Any exception to this form of group texting can only be proceeded with following permission from parents/guardians. • Do not engage in communications with underage players via social network sites. • Encourage parents/guardians to play an active role in organising and assisting various activities for your teams and your Club. • If it is necessary to transport a child/young person in your car, ensure that they are seated in a rear seat with seat belts securely fastened and that all drivers are adequately insured. • With the exception of their own child a coach should not transport a child alone, except in emergency or exceptional circumstances.
+- Use mobile phones, if deemed appropriate, only via a group text or email system for communicating with the parents/guardians of players.
+Do not communicate individually by text/email with underage players. - Do not engage in communications with underage players via social network sites. - Encourage parents/guardians to play an active role in organising and assisting various activities for your teams and your Club. - If it is necessary to transport a child/young person in your car, ensure that they are seated in a rear seat with seat belts securely fastened. - With the exception of their own child a coach should not transport a child alone, except in emergency or exceptional circumstances.

-PARENTS/GUARDIANS
+Code of Conduct for Parents/Guardians

-Parents/Guardians have an influential role to play in assisting and encouraging their children to fully participate in Gaelic Games, whether by playing our games or attending training or coaching sessions.

-In common with Coaches and Club personnel the Parents/Guardians of underage players should act as role models for their children as they participate in Gaelic Games.
+Parents/Guardians have an influential role to play in assisting and encouraging their children to fully participate in Gaelic Games, whether it is when they are playing our games or attending training or coaching sessions.
+They should act as role models for their children as they participate.